Menu Close

 • Digital audio recorder w/audio cable

-• One page typewritten resume (turned in w/audio)
+• One-page typewritten resume (turned in w/audio)

 • Surge-protected power strip

-Required Equipment: Registrants will supply computer, software and Extension cord
+Required Equipment: Registrants will supply computer, software and extension cord

 Team Size: team of 2